DavidVFitzGerald/trade-flows-analysis/README.md

 ## Setup walkthrough
 In case you would like to run the data pipeline, follow the steps described below.
 1. On GCP, create a new project
-2. Create a service account and assign the "Storage Admin", "BigQuery Admin" and "Compute Admin" roles to it
+2. Create a service account and assign the "Storage Admin", "BigQuery Admin", "Compute Admin", and "Dataproc Administrator" roles to it
+To keep things simple, only one service account is created for the purpose of this project.
 3. Create a JSON key for that account

 This project was setup and run from a GCP virtual machine.
 In case you would like to also setup a virtual machine and use it to execute the pipeline, follow the instructions below: